syself/cluster-api-provider-hetzner/docs/topics/preparation.md

 #### 1. Existing Management Cluster.

-For production use, a “real” Kubernetes cluster should be used with appropriate backup and DR policies and procedures in place.
+For production use, a “real” Kubernetes cluster should be used with appropriate backup and Disaster Recovery policies and procedures in place.
 The Kubernetes cluster must be at least a [supported version](../../README.md#fire-compatibility-with-cluster-api-and-kubernetes-versions).

 #### 2. Kind.